rahulb03/MugShot-Studio/backend/README.md

   ```

 #### POST `/api/v1/auth/signin`
-Sign in to an existing account.
+Sign in to an existing account using Supabase Auth.
 - **Request Body**:
   ```json
   {